Google Summer of Code - 2019

 Real-Time communication is performed by Using WebSockets which is a web protocol for bidirectional communication.
 WebSocket is not a request-response protocol where only the client can request.
 It is a socket(very similar to TCP socket).
 Mean once the connection is open, either side can send data until the underlying connection is closed.
 While in HTTP, only client request server responds.

-For implementing real-time notifications we will perform the follow the following process:
+For implementing real-time notifications we will follow the following process:

 First of all setup and configure the Redis which is a key-value based DB which will be used by the actioncable to store the sockets information in a key-value form.
 For this import the Redis adapter for using Redis and configure the Redis credentials in cable.yml.